 My grandmother made the best Banana nut bread.
 I loved her recipe and she was always able to get it to rise and bake up so nicely.
 I still have the recipe but I cannot use wheat flour in my baking.
 I have tried several different recipes and find them to look good, but the taste is off a bit.
 I decided to search recipes that used almond meal.
 I found several, but decided on one.
 You must know that I don't quilt using the original pattern and I don't cook the same way.
 It's very hard for me to use it "as is".

-I have adapted the recipe based on how I cook and how I think the perfect muffin will turn out.
 I love using the almond meal.
 My husband could not get enough of them, that's a good sign.

 |Almond Meal or Flour can be found at Whole Foods or Trader Joe's.|

 2 cups of Almond Meal Flour, loosely packed

 1/4 cup Tapioca Flour

 1/2 tsp.
 Sea Salt

 1/2 tsp.
 Nutmeg

 2-3 Mashed Bananas, the older they are the sweeter they will taste